 Because the speaker labels are only stored internally, they are not searchable or visible in the long text field.
 Enabling or disabling speaker partitioning does not affect tools that analyze the long text field, such as Review Center's Prioritized Review.
 Similarly, editing the long text field does not affect what appears in the Viewer.

 Speaker partitioning works on files under 4 hours long that have a mono audio channel.
-For more information, see Job capacity and size limits.
+For more information, see Audio channel support.

 After starting an AV transcription job, you can view details and progress from two tabs.
 The workspace-level Transcription Jobs tab shows all transcription jobs within the workspace, and the instance-level Transcription Queue tab shows jobs across the entire instance.